 As is the case with all interdisciplinary fields of concentration, American Studies majors must prepare a senior thesis.
-To complete that obligation, during the second semester of their last academic year, American Studies majors will enroll in IDS 575, a senior seminar capstone course taught by the American Studies director.
-A student who receives an "A" grade on the senior seminar thesis and maintains an American Studies grade-point average of 3.5 will qualify to graduate with American Studies honors.
+To complete that obligation, during the second semester of their last academic year, American Studies majors will enroll in IDS 575.
+A student who receives an "A" grade on the senior thesis and maintains an American Studies grade-point average of 3.5 will qualify to graduate with American Studies honors.